TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 >From [Angelo and Cross](angelo_and_cross_assessment_techniques.pdf):
 >
 > Classroom Assessment is based on seven assumptions:
+>
-> 1. The quality of student learning is directly, although not exclusively, related to the quality of teaching.
+1. The quality of student learning is directly, although not exclusively, related to the quality of teaching.
 Therefore, one of the most promising ways to improve learning is to improve teaching.
 2. To improve their effectiveness teachers need first to make their goals and objectives explicit and then to get specific, comprehensible feedback on the extent to which they are achieving those goals and objectives.
 3. To improve their learning, students need to receive appropnate and focused feedback early and often; they also need to learn how to assess their own learning.
 4. The type of assessment most likely to improve teaching and learning is that conducted by faculty to answer questions they themselves have formulated in response to issues or problems in their own teaching.
 5. Systematic inquiry and intellectual challenge are powerful sources of motivation, growth, and renewal for college teachers, and Classroom Assessment can provide such challenge.
 6. Classroom Assessment does not require specialized training; it can be carried out by dedicated teachers from all disciplines.
 7. By collaborating with colleagues and actively involving students in Classroom Assessment efforts, faculty (and students) enhance learning and personal satisfaction.
 >
-> Five suggestions for a successful start:1.
-If a Classroom Assessment Techniques does not appeal to your intuition and professional judgement as a teacher, don't use it.
+> Five suggestions for a successful start:
+1. If a Classroom Assessment Techniques does not appeal to your intuition and professional judgement as a teacher, don't use it.
 2. Don't make Classroom Assessment into a self-inflicted chore or burden.
 3. Don't ask your students to use any Classroom Assessment Technique you haven't previously tried on yourself.
 4. Allow for more time than you think you will need to carry out and respond to the assessment.
 5. Make sure to "close the loop."
 Let students know what you learn from their feedback and how you and they can use that information to improve learning.

 <a name="self"></a>
-###Self-assessment, self-confidence and usage independence
+### Self-assessment, self-confidence and usage independence

 In active learning environments, learners are so involved in the learning process that they often loose consciousness about their accumulated knowledge and its level of operational value.
 Learning by doing catches them in the process, so they often forget about assessing it.